On the wake and flapping dynamics of different aspect ratio flags: Results and discussion

 \subsection{Link between mean drag coefficient and flapping dynamics}

-The mean drag force $\kindex{\bar{F}}{x}$ at the root of the flag is measured systematically for different flow velocities.
+The mean drag force $\kindex{\bar{F}}{x}$, which is the time-average force in the streamwise direction, at the root of the flag is measured systematically for different flow velocities.
+Positive values of $\kindex{\bar{F}}{x}$ indicate a net drag force experienced by the flag.
 We take the example of three flags of equal area to analyse how the drag varies with flow velocity (\cref{fig:drag}a).
 The mean drag is close to zero before the flapping onset as the only contribution to drag comes from the friction drag.
 A jump to a significant positive mean drag value occurs after the flapping onset when the pressure drag increase due to the flapping.
 With increasing flow velocity, the mean drag increases following a quadratic increase with flow velocity as we expect for bluff bodies (\cref{fig:drag}a).
 The mean drag significantly differs between the three flags of same area when compared at the same flow velocity.
 The three flags have different lengths, so their flapping onset occurs at a different flow velocity.
 The short flag starts flapping before the tall flag such that the drag of the short flag is higher around $\Uinf = \qty{7}{\meter\per\second}$.
 When the tallest flag finally starts flapping, the mean drag increases faster with $\Uinf$ than for the other flags and overtakes the values of the other flags for $\Uinf > \qty{8}{\meter\per\second}$.
 The mean drag coefficient